 Forecasting restaurant sales can seem like a daunting task.
-And one that it is never likely to lead to perfectly accurate results, but this doesn’t mean it is one that should be ignored.
+And one that is never likely to lead to perfectly accurate results, but this doesn’t mean it is one that should be ignored.
 The truth is that forecasting restaurant sales is vital for most aspects of your business, whether it’s…

 - managing your ordering and scheduling